Not-So-Scary Halloween Haunts on Long Island for Kids

 Looking to get spooked this Halloween?

 Long Island is home to many haunted houses up to the task, ranging from child-friendly to downright creepy.
-We've rounded up places offering fairly child-friendly haunted houses and events for your consideration.
-But keep in mind even the tamest of these can sometimes be too much for an imaginative child, so come prepared with a backup plan (or adult) if one child needs to leave quickly.
+We've rounded up places offering child-friendly haunted houses and events for your consideration.
+But keep in mind that even the tamest of these can sometimes be too much for a more sensitive child, so come prepared with a backup plan (or adult) if your child needs to leave quickly.

-If you're looking for something more low-key, there are plenty of Halloween-themed fun happenings on farms across the Island.
+If you're looking for something more low-key, there is plenty of Halloween-themed fun to be had on farms across the Island.
 For more seasonal fun, check out our Long Island Halloween Guide and October GoList, and don't forget to sign up for our weekly newsletter.

 Otto’s Special Pumpkin, an animated Story — Westbury